 Advanced nursing students with interest in a research career can pursue Vanderbilt's Ph.D. program in nursing science, which trains leading scholars and university faculty members.
 Candidates must complete advanced coursework, pass written and oral qualifying exams and defend a scholarly dissertation.

 Tennessee State University

-Tennessee State University (TSU) offers more than 77 degree programs, including several vocational programs in nursing at its campus in downtown Nashville.
+Tennessee State University (TSU) offers almost 80 degree programs, including several vocational programs in nursing at its campus in downtown Nashville.
 The School of Nursing's undergraduate and graduate degree nursing programs are accredited by the National League for Nursing Accreditation Commission.

 Associate of Applied Science (A.A.S.) in Nursing

 High school graduates interested in nursing can apply to TSU's 2-year associate's degree nursing program, which will prepare them to work as registered nurses (RNs).
 They will take classes in science, medicine and practical nursing.
 After completing the A.A.S program, graduates can sit for the National Council Licensure Examination-Registered Nurses (NCLEX-RN) exam to be licensed as RNs.
 In addition to nursing classes, students will take courses in English, psychology and biology.